Answers · Cost of living

 What does food cost in Cebu?

 Eating like a local is remarkably cheap; eating like you're still in the States is not.
-Groceries on a mostly local diet — rice, market produce, local meat and fish — run ₱9,000–13,000 ($146–211) a month for one person.
-A Western-leaning cart with supermarket imports runs ₱15,000–25,000 ($244–407) (CebuExpat).
+Groceries on a mostly local diet — rice, market produce, local meat and fish — run ₱6,000–12,000 ($100–197) a month for one person — the low end is the wet market at Carbon, the high end is doing the same shop at a supermarket, and the gap between those two is 20–40%.
+A Western-leaning cart with imports runs ₱15,000–25,000 ($244–407) (CebuExpat, LiveInPH).
+Worth watching: food inflation in Central Visayas ran 10.7% in July 2026, the fastest of all seventeen regions, so any grocery figure here — including ours — decays within about six months.
 One couple's tracked 12-month real spend came to about ₱29,300 ($476) a month (Live Life The Philippines).

 | Meal | Pesos | US dollars |